Rutgers, The State University of New Jersey

 15:310:510 Curriculum of Middle and Junior High School (3) Analysis and evaluation of significant curriculum practices of the middle and junior high school with suggestions for new lines of development; consideration given to organizational patterns.

-15:310:512 Race, Ethnicity, and Inequality in Education (3) Explores the complex relationship between race, ethnicity, and inequality in U.S. education.
+15:310:512 Race, Empire and Education (3) Explores the complex relationship between race, ethnicity, and inequality in U.S. education.
 Drawing on multiple disciplinary frameworks, the course examines schools as sites where racial/ethnic inequality is both produced and resisted.
 The course interrogates the idea of "race" from various theoretical perspectives.
 It examines the history of exclusionary treatment of racially oppressed groups, and the divergent conceptual frames that educational researchers have utilized to understand how race and ethnicity affect school experiences.
 It looks inside schools to explore the institutional structures and everyday practices of schooling that produce and sustain inequality.
 The course analyzes policies that aim to remedy educational inequities.
-Prerequisites: 15:310:511, or permission of instructor.

 15:310:515 Philosophy of Education (3) Twentieth-century educational theorists.
 The public school movement, the school/education tension, and contemporary trends.